Chinese Wedding Photographer

 Chinese Wedding Photography

-Lively and full of colour, Chinese weddings are lavish affairs.
-They are as much about the happy couple as they are about their respective families.
-A celebration marked by rituals and traditions, many symbolic aspects focus on blessings of prosperity, abundance, and happiness for the couple from both friends and family members.
+Lively and full of color, Chinese weddings are lavish affairs.
+They are as much about the happy couple as they are about their families.
+A celebration marked by rituals and traditions, many symbolic aspects focus on blessings of prosperity.

-Chinese weddings are known for their rich traditions and customs, many of which have been passed down through generations.
+Chinese weddings are full of rich traditions and customs.
 A typical Chinese wedding is a multi-day celebration that involves various rituals and ceremonies.
-Choosing the date, picking up the bride, testing the groom, the tea ceremony, hair combing, and red envelopes are all important parts of the day.
+Choosing the date, picking up the bride, testing the groom, the tea ceremony, hair combing, and red envelopes are all essential parts of the day.

 Featured Chinese Wedding Photography Galleries